Mendeir/C-Primer/C++Primer/Chapter02/README.md

 //Correct:
 	double i = { 3.14 };

+(c) double salary = wage = 9999.99;  //Illegal, since wage isn't initialized
+//Correct:
+	double wage { 0 };
-(c) double salary = wage = 9999.99;  //Salary and wage will be equal to 9999.99 (d) int i = 3.14;                    //i will be initialized to 3 since the given value is a floating-point the compiler will need to trunctuate the deccimal values.
+	double salary = wage = 9999.99;

+(d) int i = 3.14;                    //i will be initialized to 3 since the given value is a floating-point the compiler will need to trunctuate the decimal values.
 ```